commercelayer/commercelayer-docs-resources/shipping_categories/object.md

 # The shipping category object

-A shipping category object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/shipping_categories endpoint</b>.
+A shipping category object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/shipping_categories` endpoint.

 ## Fields